guarzo/aa-payout/README.md

 4. Optionally mark as scout or exclude from payout
 5. Click **Add**

-**Option 2: ESI Fleet Import**
+**Option 2: ESI Fleet Import** (Recommended)
+1. Make sure you're in a fleet in EVE Online
+2. Select the correct FC character from the dropdown (top navigation)
-1. Open your fleet
+3. Open your fleet in the payout system
-2. Click **Import from ESI**
+4. Click **Import from ESI**
-3. Enter your ESI fleet ID (visible in EVE client fleet window)
-4. Click **Import**
+5. Click **Import Current Fleet**
+6. System will automatically:
+   - Detect which fleet you're in
-5. System will automatically add all fleet members and deduplicate alts
+   - Add all fleet members
+   - Deduplicate alts (one payout per player)

 ### Adding Loot